 You may be wondering why concrete is inferior to steel.
 After all, it’s durable, too!

 Well, steel is much more easily-assemblable than concrete is.
 Steel buildings are generally made from many large, flat sheets of metal that are securely fastened together.
-These sheets will be brought to your building site and put together with the best metalworking tools out there.
+These sheets will be brought to your building site and put together with the best metalworking tools like mini metal lathe out there.

 Because steel is so easy to assemble, buildings made from it are also easy to expand on.